 If you choose to continue, we will allocate you a counsellor and you will meet weekly with them for 50 minutes at an agreed time after that.

 We will work to offer you an allocated counsellor as soon as we can but as we work at our clients pace this means we have a wait list.
 How quickly you will be seen is assessed on what your need for counselling is and your availability.
-We will stay in contact with you whilst you are on the wait list or we will offer you alternative avenues of support if you want to be seen urgently.
+The current average wait is approximately 4-6 weeks but it can be quicker than this.
+We will stay in contact with you throughout the time you are on the wait list or we will offer you alternative avenues of support if you want to be seen urgently.

 How is my confidentiality protected?

 All our counsellors are bound by the BACP Ethical Framework and what we discuss with you remains confidential unless we feel there are circumstances in which we might need to contact other professionals.
 This would be if we felt you might harm yourself or others, and particularly when the protection of children, young people and adults at risk is a concern.

 We would always seek to discuss this with you first but if there was an imminent threat of harm we may have to break confidentiality without your consent.
 If you have any questions about this – please ask your assessor or counsellor.